kof-f/Life-in-Tech/README.md

    - Always end on a positive note regardless of the question
    - Go through an example behavioral interview question
    - Ask a random person a behavioral interview question
- - Week 7: What the interview process looks like?
-   - Initial convo with HR
-   - Phone screen (could be technical)
-   - Take home assessment (due in a couple of days/weeks)
-   - On-site (multiple rounds of interviews technical and behavioral)
-   - Offer
  - Week 9: Interviewing your interviewer
    - Ask about company culture
    - Ask about day in the life of position